wesleycamargo/azure-docs.pt-br/articles/virtual-machines/extensions/hpccompute-gpu-windows.md

 ### <a name="internet-connectivity"></a>Conectividade com a Internet

-A extensão do Microsoft Azure para os Drivers de GPU NVIDIA requer que a máquina virtual de destino está conectada à internet e têm acesso.
+A extensão do Microsoft Azure para drivers de GPU NVIDIA requer que a VM de destino esteja conectada à Internet e tenha acesso.

 ## <a name="extension-schema"></a>Esquema de extensão